History

 • In 2010 Synod Burlington agreed to change the operating name of the Theological College of the Canadian Reformed Churches to Canadian Reformed Theological Seminary while retaining the former as its legal name.

-• In 2011 CRTS became a fully accredited member of the Association of Theological Schools, and its M.Div. progam became fully accredited through ATS.
+• In 2011 CRTS became a member of the Association of Theological Schools, and its M.Div. program became fully accredited through ATS in 2013.

 • In 2013 Synod Carman agreed to appoint a fifth full-time professor.
 In its forty-five year history, the Seminary faculty grew from three to five full-time professors and several adjunct lecturers.